uhop/stream-join/README.md

     * `read()` is replaced with an internal implementation.
   * The following custom properties are recognized:
     * `skipEvents` is an optional flag.
 If it is falsy (the default), `'error'` events from all streams are forwarded to `result`.
 If it is truthy, no event forwarding is made.
 A user can always do so manually.
+    * `joinItems(output, items)` is an optional function.
+It can be used to combine individual values together.
+It may push to the output 0 or more values.
+It returns no value and takes two arguments:
+      * `output` is a `result` object described below.
+It can be used to push values with a method `push()`.
+        * *Warning:* never push out `null` values because they indicate that a stream has been finished and should be closed.
+      * `items` is an array of values.
+It has the same length as `streams` and contains values from corresponding streams.
+If a corresponding stream has ended, `null` is going to be used as a value.
 * `result` is an object mode [Readable](https://nodejs.org/api/stream.html#stream_readable_streams) stream, which produces combined values.

+See the Introduction above for examples of how to use `stream-join`.

 ## Release History